kuriharaan/InputSystemWiki/How-Do-I....md

 ```

-    ////TODO: the second way I'm still working on ATM (the editors and stuff)

-    ////TODO: I'm also working on a way to nicely package up actions in action sets
+    ////TODO: Working on a way to nicely package up actions in action sets

 If you are worried about GC from the delegates, you can also use a polling approach rather than a callback-driven approach.